chabrof/BaldnessJs/README.md

 ```html
 {{#bar}}
 ```
-is a mandatory section : a part of a text wich will creates a sub object in the result (such as "clothes" section in the sample bellow)
+is a mandatory section (a part of the text), it will create a sub object in the result (such as "clothes" section in the sample bellow)

 ```html
 {{#bar?}}